RealBartuff/workout-auto-tracker/README.md

 Things yet to apply I'm currently working on:<br />
 <br />

+- app works on different systems (right now it's only Windows 10)
 - more exercises recognition (right now it's pushups and squats)
 - easy access from UI to all data stored in data base
 - more accurate pose estimation